Business, Politics, and Conflicts in a Changing World

 ISEP-Direct Summer for all ISEP member students

 Students taking courses in English do not need to have any prior knowledge of German.
-Non-native speakers of English or German should have sufficient language to follow subject courses.
+Students who would like to take the course in German should submit a proof of the German language competence as part of the application (B1 level).
+Non-native speakers of English should have sufficient language competence to follow subject courses.
 Note: The host institution ultimately determines proficiency level and course eligibility.

 See the Membership Directory for details.